FIFTY YEARS AFTER

 after leaving Spurs in 1965 before becoming involved as a coach

 for different non-League teams.
-Terry Dyson is often seen at Spurs Lodge, working for the FA, as he assesses referees.
+Terry Dyson was often seen at Spurs Lodge as recently as the "noughties" , working for the FA, as he assessed referees.

 John Hollowbread was unlucky to be contemporary with Ted